JesDaw/JesDaw.github.io/index.md

     Lab 10, part 1 one of my favorite projects because it really wasn't until the end of the semester until I started to get the hang of our projects.
     I think that this part was the first one I felt completely comfortable on.
-    I got some pride with this one.
-I got to help other groups for the first time this year.
+    I got some pride with this one since I got to help other groups for the first time this year.
+Even though we were only calculating the area of rectangles I thought I had a very good understandings of how functions work so the smooth sailing felt nice an I also learned how to call functions from other files with heaters which were cool.

 * Lab 11
     I actually didn’t like this one until right as I was finishing it.
 I had